TetraxZ/BfBB-Practice-Mod/README.md

 -Pressing a reset level button with a textbox on screen (character, press R, yellow text, etc) will crash the game.

 -No Bubbles on Loading Screens, this can be fixed by returning to the main menu then loading ingame.

+#### Support Me
+If you would like to support me, you can send me money on paypal.
+It is **entirely optional** and not required.

+Any amount is appreciated :) https://www.paypal.me/TetraxZ